Then you know the look your golden has when she’s been out in the rain too long. The pitiful, soggy “why did you do this to me” look.

 The Harness Detail

-And if you’re painting the house, sand between coats.
-The smoother the finish, the longer it holds up outside.
+If you’re painting the outside of the house, sand between coats.
+The smoother you sand it, the longer it will last outside.

 📸 Photo credit: Instagram @sawasantorini